-The research study was done in quantitative method.
+The study uses mixed methods research with a heavy emphasis on quantitative research methods.
+The study values both subjective and objective measures and uses multiple methods for data collection like in-depth interviews, surveys and intervention trials.
+The mixing of qualitative and quantitative methods occurs during the data collection, data analysis and data interpretation stages.
+This study is a convergent design where the investigator collects quantitative correlation data (objective sleep quality metrics using Embelta X100 sleep monitoring devices, surveys etc.) as well as qualitative individual interviews, self-reports and practice log data.
+During data analysis stage, the investigator combines the two by converting qualitative data to subjective quantitative scores (such as, mood state scores, Depression Anxiety stress scale and health status score) and carries out a quantitative analysis.
+The data analysis and interpretation consists of merging data and studying subjective and objective measures of quality of sleep and quality of life together.

 This particular research study was performed using quasi experiment design.
 That is the “study was designed as a non-randomized, waiting-list controlled trial.”
 The main disadvantage of this research study is that the research study does not prove the benefits of the use of yoga in the treatment of insomnia in a wide range of population.
 The study would have given better results if it was performed using Randomized controlled trials.
-This research study implements a pre-posttest design.
-Data were collected ten days before the intervention and ten days after the intervention.
-The time dimension in this particular research design is cross sectional.
+This research study implements a pre vs. post test design.
+Data was collected ten days before the intervention and ten days after the intervention.
+The study design is prospective in nature as it follows over time a group of individuals to determine how the practice of yoga affects the quality of sleep and life.
+The time dimension (for within subject variation) along with individuals in test and control groups (for between-subject variations) in this particular research design is helpful in using mixed, repeated measures analysis of variance (ANOVA) to analyze the quantified metrics related to quality of sleep and life..
 The data were collected once at a fixed point before and after the intervention.
-A prospective approach was perfect for this particular research study since this method was appropriate to elicit the validity of the intervention.
-Blinding was not used for the research study.
-Though the research article did not specifically mention about the masking, reading the article implies that blinding was not used in the study.
+Blinding is not used for the research study.
+This may introduce selection biases in the study.

 The experimental group received the yoga intervention while the control groups were waitlisted.
-After the interventions the comparison between the groups was effective in revealing the key relationships.
-The confounding variables were well established in the research study.
-The confounding variables are the age, physical, psychological, social factors, sleep quality, sleep duration, etc. Homogeneity was maintained in the study.
-Since homogeneity was maintained in the research study it limited the generalizability of the study.
-The external validity is compromised in this research study the study did not include participant from various population, settings and condition.
-There were least threats to the internal validity by the use of logs to keep track of the changes during the yoga intervention.
-The researches tried to reduce the bias in the study by controlling the subjects not to engage in similar activities or start using sleep medication while in the study; however participants who already were in the sleep medications were allowed to continue using the medications.
+After the intervention, comparison between the groups is carried out to reveal the key relationships.
+The confounding variables are partly established in the research study.
+The confounding variables are age, physical, psychological, and social factors etc. A randomized double blinded study would have been a better method that provides a better balance of confounding variables and to obtain more homogeneity.
+As an enhancement, the investigators should consider such randomized double blinded study in the future.
+The external validity and generalizability is compromised in this research study as the study did not include participants from various population, settings and conditions. [[???]]
+The researches tried to reduce the bias in the study by controlling the subjects to not engage in similar activities or start using sleep medication while in the study; however participants who already were in the sleep medications were allowed to continue using the medications.

 Population and Sample